 Part of the tour fee goes directly to the guides and musicians and the rest goes to the Batwa community fund to cover school fees and books and improve their livelihoods.

 Gorilla tracking at the park

-The moment you visit the park, the welcoming atmosphere is an evidence of adventure filled of natural beauty.
-A day’ trek through the forests of Mgahinga with a well trained guide who explains the gorillas’ behaviors along the way is a lifetime experience.
+The moment you visit the park, the welcoming atmosphere is evidence of adventure filled with natural beauty.
+A day’ trek through the forests of Mgahinga with a well-trained guide who explains the gorillas’ behaviors along the way is a lifetime experience.

 Normally, Gorilla trekking Safari starts from Ntebeko Entrance gate t around 8:00amin the morning daily taking 2-4 hours.
 A visitor is expected to budget for his/her time well while with a gorilla family since the maximum time allowed to spend with them is one hour.

-When to go gorilla tracking to Mgahinga Gorilla national park
+When to go gorilla tracking at Mgahinga Gorilla National Park

 How to get there